oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

 ## Task 1: Configure the Network for Oracle Net

 <if type="sandbox">
-As you are running in a sandbox environment, you should skip this task.
+***As you are running in a sandbox environment, you should skip this task and go directly to Task 2.
 Security restrictions in sandbox environments do not allow the creation of Network Security Groups.
 However, all required ports are open for the workshop to work.
-You can read the instructions in this task to better understand which ports need to be open and for which purpose.
+You can read the instructions in this task to better understand which ports need to be open and for which purpose.***
 </if>

   1. Create a **Network Security Group** rule allowing Oracle Net connectivity